 The act of breastfeeding or feeding from a bottle often has a calming effect.
 As a result, it can make many infants fall asleep during or after their meal.

-However, many people find that they must burp their baby after every feed — sleeping or not.
+However, many people find that they must burp their baby after every feed—sleeping or not.
 If the baby does not release air through a burp after feeding, they may have discomfort later as it moves through the intestines and causes gas.
-In addition, some babies are so sleepy by the breast or bottle that they fail to take in enough calories at their meals.
-It may sometimes be necessary to wake the baby during feeding to help them eat more.
-Burping the baby may help by eliminating some feelings of fullness and helping them stay awake longer?
+In addition, some babies are so sleepy from the breast or bottle that they fail to take in enough calories at their meal times.

-Try different positions for burping that are comfortable for you and your baby.
+Try different positions for burping until you find the one this is comfortable for you and your baby:

 Try burping your baby every ounce during bottle-feeding or every 5 minutes during breastfeeding if your baby: